 Political and Social Movements

 B.A.
 Harvard , 2007

 I am a historian of the twentieth century United States.
 My work focuses on how organized interest groups and everyday Americans influence government policy and the terms of political debate.
-My current book project, entitled Smoke and Ashes: From Corporatism to Neoliberalism in Tobacco's Twentieth Century (forthcoming, Harvard University Press), is a history of tobacco in the twentieth century that places farmers, government officials, and citizen-activists at the center of the story.
-Rather than focusing exclusively on "Big Tobacco," Smoke and Ashes demonstrates how domestic and global cigarette consumption rose through the efforts of organized tobacco farmers and US government officials; and how it fell as a result of local government action spurred by the efforts of citizen-activists and activist lawyers.
+My current book project, The Cigarette: A Political History, will be published by Harvard University Press in 2019.
+It is a history of tobacco in the twentieth century that places farmers, government officials, and citizen-activists at the center of the story.
+Rather than focusing exclusively on "Big Tobacco," the book demonstrates how domestic and global cigarette consumption rose through the efforts of organized tobacco farmers and US government officials; and how it fell as a result of local government action spurred by the efforts of citizen-activists and activist lawyers.

-"Clearing the Air: Donna Shimp v.
-AT&T," in Political History Unbound: Crisis and Continuity in 20th Century US Politics, Ed.
-Brent Cebul, Lily Geismer, Mason Williams (University of Chicago Press, forthcoming)
+"Clearing the Air and Counting Costs: Shimp v.
+New Jersey Bell and the Tragedy of Workplace Smoking" in Shaped by the State: Toward a New Political History of the Twentieth Century Ed.
+Brent Cebul, Lily Geismer, Mason Williams (University of Chicago Press, 2018).

 Awards & Honors

 Fellow, Virginia Foundation for the Humanities (2017)

 Postdoctoral Fellow, Center for Tobacco Control Research and Education, University of California-San Francisco (Fall 2013)